Low G Man: The Low Gravity Man

-Low G Man: The Low Gravity Man is a 1990 action-platform video game developed by KID and published by Taxan in North America and by Nintendo in Europe for the Nintendo Entertainment System.
+Low G Man: The Low Gravity Man is a platform game developed by KID and published in 1990 by Taxan in North America and by Nintendo in Europe for the Nintendo Entertainment System.

 Low G Man was met with mixed reception from critics since its initial release; many felt divided in regards to the graphics, sound and gameplay, while common complaints were geared towards the jerky background scrolling, choppy animations, small character sprites and color scheme but praise was given to the fast-paced soundtrack and large bosses.
 Retrospective commentary has been mostly positive.

 Gameplay

 This video game was unusual for a science fiction game in that rather than the usual laser gun weapon, the player had a freeze ray that did no damage to enemies; once they were frozen, the player had to stab them from the top or bottom with an extending spear.
 Other weapons included fireballs, boomerangs, 'force-waves,' and bombs.
 The name of the game derives from the protagonist's high-powered jumping, which at its maximum power reaches three screen-heights; this allows the player to kill enemies without freezing them, which generated more power-ups.
 The plot was a typical alien invasion scenario, in which evil aliens took over a robot-manufacturing planet.

 The game includes a password feature for players to restore their progress after receiving a game over screen.